Zackray: Super Smash Bros. Ultimate

 His victory at the event qualified him for an invitation to Smash Ultimate Summit 2, held at the end of the month.
 He tied for 7th at that event.
 Owing to these and other results, Zackray moved up to 7th in the Panda Global Rankings Ultimate when the rankings for the latter half of 2019 were released.
 Additionally, a separate ranking of Japanese players named him the best Japanese Ultimate player for the second half of 2019.

 In January 2020, Zackray tied for 5th at EVO Japan 2020.
 He tied for 7th at Frostbite 2020 the following month after being eliminated in a close match with eventual tournament winner MkLeo.
 Following this, the COVID-19 pandemic led to the closure of most offline Smash tournaments.
 In October, Zackray defeated Yuta “Abadango” Kawamura to win the Eastern Powerhouse Invitational, the first significant offline Smash tournament since CEO Dreamland in March.
 In November, he then beat Kengo “KEN” Suzuki to win Mēsuma.
 In December, he placed 3rd at Kagaribi after losing to KEN and Seisuke “Kome” Komeda.

 In June 2021, Zackray competed at Kagaribi 4, the first supermajor since Frostbite 2020.
 After losing to Naoto "ProtoBanham" Tsuji in Winner's Quarters, Zackray eliminated "Lea", "Kome", "HERO", and Takuma "Tea" Hirooka to rematch ProtoBanham in Grand Finals.
 Although Zackray won the first set, he ultimately finished at 2nd after ProtoBanham defeated him in the bracket reset.
 In October, Zackray won Kagaribi 5 without losing a set, using only the newly released Sora throughout the tournament.
 In January 2022, he also won Kagaribi 6, primarily using Joker and Sheik.

 In March 2022, Zackray announced via YouTube that he would be taking a break from Ultimate for a few months to focus on competing in Pokémon Unite.
 However, in May, he participated in the Japanese tournament WINNER! #10 and placed 3rd, losing to Kohei "Suinoko" Kuwamoto and Takuto "kameme" Ono, using primarily Sheik.
 In June, he announced that he would make a full return to Smash Bros., after he and his team were disqualified from the Pokémon Unite Championship Series due to one of his teammates, "U", oversleeping and failing to appear for a match.
 He made his offline return in August's Ultimate WANTED 4, winning the tournament over Shuto Moriya.
-He was invited for Ludwig Ahgren's Smash Invitational in October, where he would place 23rd after losing to Brian "Cosmos" Kalu, Pedro "Kurama" Alonso and Darrell "Quandale Dinglelingleton" Boone in the tournament's Swiss bracket.
+He was invited for Ludwig Ahgren's Smash Invitational in October, where he would place 23rd in the tournament's Swiss bracket.